Arts in Moray Overview

 Drawing upon associations of the word ‘collective’, this Culture Collective will employ a new and radical approach to engaging a network of creative practitioners and communities within Moray.
 Rhizome theory explores multiplicity of thought in a non-hierarchical structure.
 Rhizomes have no beginning, middle or end, they are interconnected, and there is a collective approach to the development of the organism.
 This theory will underpin the ethos of the project, championing fairness, transparency, agency, equity and collaboration across its members.

-Laura Johnston-Scott has been appointed as Arts in Moray Collective Lead and in her role will be working to support the overall running and coordination of the project, residencies and artists support, as well as connecting with the Wider Culture Collective network.
+Laura Johnston-Scott is Arts in Moray Collective Project Co-ordinator and in her role is working to support the overall running and coordination of the project, residencies and artists support, as well as connecting with the Wider Culture Collective network.

 Laura has extensive experience working in the cultural sector and with communities locally, and is a strong supporter of the work of the AIM partners.